As a red-black deviation amongst

 gracile representations of the more mature late-season traps.
 Upon opening, the

 pitchers are greenish yellow with stark red veins on the exterior and interior

 of the trap.
 By midsummer, these veins are suffused with a pigment so dark it's almost black, said to be the only Sarracenia to have this color.
 The black coloration extends down the trap to the lower portions before fading to red or green.
 Traps may randomly

 maintain their lime-green lip, contrasting fantastically with the dark tones of

 the rest of pitcher.
 Rarely, some plants bear a hint of white fuzz along the tube,

 creating an eye-catching sheen on an already dramatic plant.

 The largest pitchers occur in late summer.
 These

-are bigger and more robust then those grown in spring, and express a prominent
+are bigger and more robust than those grown in spring and express a prominent

 throat bulge characteristic of the species as a whole.